Policy 8220 - Food Services

 Food Services

-The Charter School shall use USDA foods made available under the Federal Food Distribution Program for school meals.
+RISE Charter School shall use food commodities made available under the Federal Food Commodity Program for school meals.

 Qualifications of School Food Service Staff